Faez-Labs/Arcane-docs/docs/Technical/Project.md

 - **Framework**: The frontend of Arcane Wallet is built using **React.js** for a modern, responsive user interface.

 ### Backend
 - **Backend Service**: Our backend service is lightweight, as most of the wallet's logic is handled on the frontend.
-However, backend services are used for maintaining connectivity to blockchain nodes and handling liquidity data for the AMM.
+However, backend services are used for maintaining connectivity to blockchain nodes and handling the cross-chain swapping logic.
+Allowing the interconnection between the two blockchains.
 - **Blockchain Communication**: We use **Web3.js** and **Ethers.js** libraries for interacting with Ethereum, while **Cosmos SDK** integration is planned for CrossFi.
 Blockchain data is fetched directly from RPC nodes.

 ### APIs